User Guides - Sentinel-3 Altimetry - OLTC - Sentinel Online

 - Catalina Island to prepare cross-comparison and calibration between Jason-3, Sentinel-6 and Sentinel-3A.

 - Gavdos Island to prepare cross-comparison and calibration between Jason-3, Sentinel-6 and Sentinel-3A.

 SRAL acquisition mode mask

-Since its Beginning Of Mission (BOM) on 10th of October 2020, Sentinel-3B altimeter operated following the acquisition mode mask presented in Figure 7.
+Since its Beginning Of Mission (BOM) on 10 October 2020, the Sentinel-3B altimeter operated following the acquisition mode mask presented in Figure 8.

 OLTC Tables and users' contributions

 It is of high importance to define the most accurate and enriched contents of the OLTC onboard tables.
 For that matter ESA, together with its partners CNES and NOVELTIS, has developed a website for users to display and contribute to the OLTC contents: https://www.altimetry-hydro.eu

 An interactive map allows visitors to view elevations defined onboard Sentinel-3 altimeters and navigate over inland water targets worldwide.
 Several visualization tools have been added to enhance the OLTC website experience: choice of map layout, display of satellite ground tracks and areas of interest.

 Users wishing to further contribute to OLTC contents may sign up and have access to additional functionalities: once logged in, they have the possibility to submit modifications of existing elevations as well as requesting targets that may not yet be defined in the onboard OLTC tables.
 For example, adding a virtual station over a river or a lake, in order to enhance the OLTC contents and make sure that the altimeter will acquire quality echoes over the defined targets.
 Requests may be submitted directly using the “Contribute” tool or by sending a list of targets to the OLTC database management Committee.